Copyright © 2023 O'Connor, Acciani and Levy. All rights reserved.

 The Bair Hugger system is a forced air warming blanket that is used to prevent hypothermia in patients who are undergoing hip and knee surgeries.
 Bair Hugger blankets help regulate patients’ body temperatures by circulating warm air through a hose connected to an inflatable blanket that is draped over the patient.

 This system, however, can lead to serious infections in patients.
-If you or someone you love suffered a serious infection after undergoing surgery in which a Bair Hugger warming blanket was used, you may be entitled to compensation through a Bair Hugger lawsuit.
-Contact our experienced defective medical devices lawyers today for a free consultation to learn more.
+If you or someone you love suffered a serious infection after undergoing surgery in which this blanket was used, ya Cincinnati Bair Hugger warming blanket lawyer could help you seek compensation through a class action lawsuit.
+Contact our experienced defective medical devices attorneys today for a free consultation to learn more.

 Dr. Scott Augustine, an anesthesiologist, was the creator of the first Bair Hugger forced air warming blanket in 1988.
 During that year, the U.S. Food and Drug Administration (FDA) approved the Bair Hugger system for use in surgeries.
 Later, Dr. Augustine concluded that his forced air warming blanket could be dangerous for surgical patients because the blanket might redirect the air from the surgical room floor and deposit contaminants into sterile surgical sites.
 These contaminants may cause sepsis, MRSA and deep joint infections in patients.